goddessfreya/gabs/docs/gabs-build.md

     If you want to build the same package in different chroots, change `-ed` instead.

- * `-rs <RESUME_DIR>`:

-    Passes `-rs <RESUME_DIR>/<PKG_NAME>.<MD5_HASH_OF_FULL_NAME>` to
-    `gabs-build-handler`.
-Must be a full path.
-Before building, files will be `rsync`ed from this directory into the build directory, allowing builds to resume from where they last completed.

-    Admitdly, I've never needed to use this option, as generally a fresh build is plenty faster.

  * `-bk <BACKUP_DIR>`:

     Passes `-bk <BACKUP_DIR>/<PKG_NAME>.<MD5_HASH_OF_FULL_NAME>` to
     `gabs-build-handler`.
 Must be a full path.
-After building, build files will be `rsync`ed into this directory, preserving them for the future.
-Originally made to be used in tangent with `-rs`.
+The chroot's `/build` directory will be rerouted to the directory mentioned above, allowing contents to be preserved between builds.

-    This option is very usefull for preserving the source code you used to build a package with, for things like gdb.
-If you want to incrementally rebuild a package tho, you are probably better off with `-fp -nw`, instead of `-rs` + `-bk`, please refer to gabs-build-handler(1).
+    This option is very usefull for preserving the source code you used to build a package with for things like gdb.
+If you want to incrementally rebuild a package, please use this option with `-fp -nw` and refer to gabs-build-handler(1) for more details.

  * `-ed <EPHEMERAL_DIR>`: